kaichye/kaichye.github.io/README.md

 #### Instructions
 1. Think up an easy to remember phrase for each of your passwords.
 It could be your username or something like that.
 2. Create a Super Secret Password, whatever your would use for your password manager's master password.
 3. Enter those in to the website and you will get your generated password!
+(Yes, it's supposed to be hard to see.
+That way, we can prevent shoulder surfing as much as possible).

 #### Tips
 1. On a computer, you can drag and drop the generated password (the box with dots in it) to wherever accepts text.
 That way, you don't have to copy or type it by hand.